Last doses of study drug and study visits occurred in November 2019. Safety follow-up visits occurred within 4-12 weeks after last dose of study drug.

-Individuals who participated in the blinded period of the trial may be eligible to continue in the Open Label Extension.
+Individuals who participated in the blinded period of the trial may be eligible to continue in the OLE.
 Participants must know that they are positive for the Alzheimer’s disease-causing mutation, and the study doctor must confirm it is safe for each participant to receive active drug.
 You cannot join OLE if you did not participate in either the gantenerumab or solanezumab blinded drug arms.

 Will I have to find out my genetic mutation status in order to enroll in OLE, and why?

-Yes, since placebo will not be offered, only participants who know they are positive for the genetic mutation, and therefore have potential to benefit from the treatment, will be able to enroll into OLE to receive the active drug.
-Once a drug is shown to be beneficial, or have the potential for benefit, only the active drug should be administered because there is no benefit for participants to continue with study procedures and receive placebo.
+Yes, since placebo will not be offered, only participants who know they are positive for the genetic mutation, and therefore have potential to benefit from the treatment, will be able to enroll into OLE to receive gantenerumab.
+Because only the active drug will be administered, there is no benefit for mutation negative participants to continue with study procedures.

 If I do not want to learn my genetic status, can I still enroll in the next drug arm(s)?